lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 behavior in some way (for instance, relocating the default ``~/.dbuild`` directory, or the location of the Ivy cache it uses).

-The properties file also contains the list of resolvers that are used by default in order to resolve
+The ``dbuild.properties`` file also contains the default list of resolvers that are used to resolve artifacts within dbuild.
+The list can be modified here, or via variables or further properties files, as explained in the section :ref:`custom-resolvers`, below.
-artifacts: this list will override the list of library resolvers defined by the various projects invoked by dbuild.
-It is possible to override the list of resolvers directly in this file, but it is more convenient to use the ``vars`` mechanism instead, as described below.

 The build configuration file
 ----------------------------